Regional emergency radio network

 every participant strengthens the network

-LocalMesh is about preparedness, community, and independence – building a backup network together.
+LocalMesh is about community, independence, and resilience – building an independent network together.

 📡